inovruzova/Student-Exam-Admission-Logistic-Regression/README.md

 - Cost function analysis and convergence plotting
 - Model testing on training data and specific examples
 - Logistic regression using scikit-learn for comparison
-- A report summarizing all findings and performance results

 The goal is to train a classifier that predicts whether a student will pass or fail based on their scores in two exams.